Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thuy Chi (17 years old, Hoan Kiem district) came to buy 20 coin cakes.
 After getting a number, Chi went home and returned after 2 hours.
 However, the female customer still had to wait another 30 minutes.

-"This cake must be eaten hot to be delicious, to pull the cheese.
-If the cake is left cold, the crust will be dry, and the cheese cannot be pulled.
-I bought some for my kids to try," Chi shared.
+"This cake must be eaten hot to be delicious, so that the cheese can be pulled.
+If the cake is left cold, the crust will dry out and the cheese cannot be pulled.
+I bought this for my kids to try," Chi shared.

 With a price of 35,000 VND/piece, this is a rather expensive snack, equal to a bowl of pho.
 Many people said they came to the shop to buy it out of curiosity.
 However, not everyone likes the taste of this dish.
 Others said that the cake tastes strange but the flavor is not too special.